 - The grant is non-renewable.

+Monthly payments vary based on academic status.
 All DAAD Grantees receive mandatory health insurance through DAAD.
-The monthly contribution to the insurance of EUR 145 is deducted from the stipend and cannot be waived.
+The monthly contribution to the insurance is deducted from the stipend and cannot be waived.

 A complete application is comprised of the following mandatory documents.
 Please upload all documents in PDF format to the DAAD Portal.

 Documents to be uploaded to the DAAD Portal:

 - Online application form - available for download from the portal after registering